 Texas Mail-In Ballot 101

-Editor's Note: This piece has been updated for the July 2020 Texas primary run-off election.
+Editor's Note: This piece has been updated for the November 2020 Texas general election.
 The original blog was published in October 2018.

 Para información sobre cómo votar anticipadamente con boleta por correo postal, visite govotetexas.org/es.

 Here’s everything you need to know about voting by mail in Texas.

 To vote by mail, you must first complete an Application for Ballot by Mail.
 You can request an application here if:

 The Texas election code defines a disability as a “sickness or physical condition” that prevents a voter from appearing in person without the risk of “injuring the voter’s health.”

 you will be out of the county on Election Day and during the period for early voting by personal appearance; or

 you are confined in jail, but otherwise eligible.